 The first mistake that inexperienced DIYers make is laying paving slabs on irregularly spread gravel:

-1. Can result in an unstable base which is prone to structural warping and cracking over the years.
+1. Can result in an unstable base that is prone to structural warping and cracking over the years.

 2. You risk the base sinking once the underlying material disintegrates